Plumoll/SD_pyWren/README.md

 [![PyWrenIMB 1.0.12](https://img.shields.io/badge/pywren--ibm--cloud-v1.0.12-blue.svg)](https://github.com/pywren/pywren-ibm-cloud)

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.
+For development and testing purposes.

+This project is an evaluative task for "Sistemes Distribuits" (Distibuted systems), a subject from Universitat Rovira i Virgili's Grau en Enginyeria Informàtica.

 ### Prerequisites